mydiemho/tip-calculator/README.md

 # Tip-Calculator
 ==============

-A tip calculator utility app which allows a user to calculate the appropriate tip based on the total amount entered.
+This is a tip calculator utility app which allows a user to calculate the appropriate tip based on the total amount entered.

-This is an Android application for calculating tip.

 Time spent: ~25 hours spent in total